 Food processors are a great all-rounder – perfect if you like to do lots of cooking and don’t want one specialised gadget.
 They’re made up of a large motor inside the base, a removable bowl, and interchangeable blades or accessories.

-These multi-purpose appliances come with a variety of accessories that allow you to chop, slice, mix, grate, knead, purée, whip and break food into smaller pieces.
+These multi-purpose appliances come with a variety of accessories that allow you to chop, whip, slice, mix, grate, knead and purée.
 Although they’re capable of a multitude of functions, they’re not as efficient as dedicated function machines, such as blenders.
-They help to cut down time and effort involved in cooking, create less washing up and can often produce a better overall consistency.
+They cut down time and effort, reduce washing up and can often produce a better overall consistency.

-Usually, food processors are smaller than stand mixers, but they still take up a fair amount of room.
-So, if you struggle for kitchen counter space, then a smaller appliance may be better suited – however, they do combine many of the same functions as other kitchen appliances.
+Usually food processors are smaller than stand mixers, but they still take up a fair amount of room.
+So, if you struggle for kitchen counter space, then a smaller appliance may be better suited.
 You might find it easier to have one larger processor rather than a range of other machines.
-Keep counter space in mind when shopping too – more expensive models are often larger and have a wider range of accessories.
+Keep counter space in mind when shopping too as more expensive models are often larger and have a wider range of accessories.